 Drag: A combination of long-press and then swipe, the drag operation moves items on the screen.
-Start with the long press, then swipe while keeping your finger on the screen.
+Start with the long press, and then keep your finger on the screen to swipe.
 Lift your finger to complete the action.

 Pinch: A pinch involves two fingers, which start out separated and then are brought together.
 The pinch is used to zoom out on an image or a map.
 This move may also be called a pinch close.